Nayankumar4986/Desktop-App/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Slidely AI Internship

 ## Contact

-For further information, feel free to contact the maintainer at your.email@example.com.
+For further information, feel free to contact the maintainer at your nayanK092@gmail.com

 ```

-### Notes for Customization
+### Notes
-- Replace `https://github.com/yourusername/submission-desktop-app.git` with the actual URL of your GitHub repository.
+- Replace `https://github.com/Nayankumar4986/Desktop-App` with the actual URL of your GitHub repository.

-- Update the backend API URLs and email in the "Contact" section as necessary.
+- Newtonsoft.Json by James Newton-King
-- Ensure that your project includes a LICENSE file if you are choosing to use one.
+Json.NET is a popular high-performance JSON framework for .NET

 This README file provides comprehensive documentation to help users understand, set up, and use your desktop application.
 Adjust the details according to your specific implementation and project requirements.